New Student Checklist

 Consider purchasing the RIT Student Health Insurance Plan, particularly if your plan only includes emergency services in the Rochester area.
 The Case Management team at RIT is available to help students navigate their health insurance.

-The Student Health Center on campus has limited commonly prescribed medications on-site and can assist with prescription delivery options for students who must fill prescription medications away from home.
+The Student Health Center on campus has limited commonly prescribed medications on-site and can assist with prescription delivery options for students who must fill prescriptions away from home.

-If a prescription is recommended by the Student Health Center, but is not available to purchase or if your doctor at home continues your prescriptions, you can arrange for delivery from Wegmans Pharmacy to the Student Health Center.
-If you have a different preferred pharmacy, our clinicians can fax your script directly to them.
+If the Student Health Center recommends a prescription, but it is not available to purchase, or if your doctor at home continues your prescriptions, you can arrange for delivery from Wegmans Pharmacy to the Student Health Center.
+If you have a preferred pharmacy, our clinicians can fax your script directly to them.

 Housing, Dining, and Commuting